Fatihozveren/Fatihozveren/README.md

 <h2 align="center">Hi 👋!
-My name is Fatih Özveren and I'm a Backend Developer, from Türkiye </h2>
+My name is Fatih Özveren and I'm a Software Engineer, from Türkiye </h2>

 ###